-Policy CS17 - Community Safety
+Policy LP17 - Community Safety

 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
 Through the on-going submission and By using the following indicators and targets: determination of planning applications Number of applications approved that are involving English Heritage, Police Architectural contrary to policy - target none.
 Liaison Officer.
-Area of new safe open space provided as part of residential developments - target to increase in Application of national guidance, and the use line with new residential development of up-to-date Crime Prevention methods in Number of applications approved contrary to the determining planning applications. advice of Police Architectural Liaison Officer target of none.
-Through partner initiatives and projects to Community engagement to determine public enhance environments and create well satisfaction with safety of the built environment. integrated communities Area of new safe and with adequate degree of natural surveillance of open space provided in Through the implementation of the areas of deficiency - target to increase.
-Cambridgeshire Green Infrastructure Strategy Unsecured parking space (car as well as other - create safer links within and outside the modes of transport) provided on site - target of development. none
+Area of new safe open space provided as part of residential developments - target to increase in Application of national guidance, and the use line with new residential development of up-to-date Crime Prevention methods in Number of applications approved contrary to the determining planning applications. advice of Police Architectural Liaison Officer - Through portner initiatives and projects to target of none.
+Through partner initiatives and projects to enhance environments and create well Community engagement to determine public integrated communities satisfaction with safety of the built environment.
+Integrated communities Area of new safe and with adequate degree of Through the implementation of the natural surveillance of open space provided in Cambridgeshire Green Infrastructure Strategy areas of deficiency - target to increase.Unsecured parking space (car as well as other - create safer links within and outside the modes of transport) provided on site - target of development. none Risks: HOHE